open-resources/dash_curriculum/tutorial/part4/chapter12.md

 ### 12.4.9 Overflow

 So far we haven't filled any of the components with too much information.
-If we set the label to a fixed height of `45px` and add a text that's a bit too long, you'll see that the default behavioss of `dbc.Label` is to let the content flow over the component.
+If we set the label to a fixed height of `45px` and add a text that's a bit too long, you'll see that the default behavior of `dbc.Label` is to let the content flow over the component.

 [![enter image description here][31]][31]

 To change this behavior, include `overflow-{option}` in `className` where `option` can be:

-- `auto`
-- `hidden`
-- `visible`
-- `scroll`
+- `auto`, `hidden`, `visible`, `scroll`

-Below is the same setup with `overflow-scroll` included.
+Below, we added `overflow-auto` to the `className` prop of the label.
 You can see that a slider with arrows has been added to the label component so that the content can be scrolled.
-The difference between `atuo` and `scroll` in this case is that the latter adds both vertical and horizontal sliders by default.
+The difference between `auto` and `scroll` is that the latter adds both vertical and horizontal sliders by default.

 [![enter image description here][32]][32]